 W. Michael Franklin Law, LLC is a law firm in Denver, Colorado which handles Divorces and Family Law matters (such as parenting time and decision-making issues, legal separations, child support, property division, spousal support, and post-decree modification) as well as Family Law Litigation.
+I also handle Education Law cases (special education issues and school disciplinary cases at the K-12 level, including IEP disputes, due process hearings, state complaints, expulsion hearings, manifestation hearings, and disputes involving 504 plan implementation), and appeals for veterans when their VA benefits have been denied.
 I handle cases throughout the Denver metro area and am willing to handle cases in other parts of Colorado as well.

 My Philosophy: I believe that when issues arise, it is in everyone’s best interests to attempt to resolve these issues through good-faith discussions and negotiations.
 Not only is this generally less expensive than going through lengthy court proceedings; it also gives the parties more direct control over the outcome of the case and more freedom to devise solutions that are in everyone’s best interests.
 However, I’m also experienced enough to recognize that some parties either don’t care about the well-being of the other party, or actively want to harm the other party, regardless of the effect that such actions have on the long-term interests of all involved, including themselves.
 There are also some situations where there simply isn’t enough common ground between the parties for a successful resolution outside of more formal proceedings.
 If you are dealing with a person that is using a “scorched earth” approach in your dispute, I am extremely willing and able to protect your interests and shield you from these tactics.
 However, if you are interested in taking such an approach yourself, I am probably not the attorney for you.